Dance: Ballroom Dance

-Televised Dance Competitions
+Dance diplomacy

-There are numerous dance competition shows presented on television and other mass media outlets including, NBC's World Of Dance, NBC's Dancing With Myself, Dancing With The Stars, etc.
+During the 1950s and 1960s, cultural exchange of dance was a common feature of international diplomacy, especially amongst East and South Asian nations.
+The People's Republic of China, for example, developed a formula for dance diplomacy that sought to learn from and express respect for the aesthetic traditions of recently independent states that were former European colonies, such as Indonesia, India, and Burma, as a show of anti-colonial solidarity.

 Health

 Footwear

-In most forms of dance the foot is the source of movement, and in some cases require specific shoes to aid in the health, safety ability of the dancer, depending on the type of dance, the intensity of the movements, and the surface that will be danced on.
+In most forms of dance, the foot is the source of movement, and in some cases requires specific shoes to aid in the health, safety ability of the dancer, depending on the type of dance, the intensity of the movements, and the surface that will be danced on.

 Dance footwear can be potentially both supportive and or restrictive to the movement of the dancer.
 The effectiveness of the shoe is related to its ability to help the foot do something it is not intended to do, or to make easier a difficult movement.
-Such effects relate to health and safety because of the function of the equipment as unnatural to the bodies usual mobility.
+Such effects relate to health and safety because of the function of the equipment, as unnatural to the body's usual mobility.

 Ballet

-Ballet is notable for the risks of injury due to the biomechanics of the ankle and the toes as the main support for the rest of the movements.
-With the pointe shoe, the design specifically brings all of the toes together to allow the toes to be stood on for longer periods of time.
+Ballet is notable for the risks of injury due to the biomechanics of the ankle and the toes, as the main support for the rest of the movements.
+With the pointe shoe, the design specifically brings all of the toes together to allow the toes to be stood on for longer periods.

 There are accessories associated with pointe shoes that help to mitigate injury and soothe pain while dancing, including things such as toe pads, toe tape, and cushions.

-Body Image
+Body image

 Dancers are publicly thought to be very preoccupied with their body image to fit a certain mold in the industry.
-Research indicates that dancers do have greater difficulty controlling their eating habits as a large quantity strive for the art-form's ideal body mass.
+Research indicates that dancers do have greater difficulty controlling their eating habits as a large number strive for the art form's ideal body mass.
 Some dancers often resort to abusive tactics to maintain a certain image.
-Common scenarios include dancers abusing laxatives for weight control and end up falling into unhealthy eating disorders.
-Studies show that a large quantity of dancers use at least one method of weight control including over exercising and food restriction.
-The pressure for dancers to maintain a below average weight affects their eating and weight controlling behaviours and their life-style.
+Common scenarios include dancers abusing laxatives for weight control and ending up falling into unhealthy eating disorders.
+Studies show that a large number of dancers use at least one method of weight control, including over-exercising and food restriction.
+The pressure for dancers to maintain a below-average weight affects their eating and weight-controlling behaviours and their lifestyle.
 Due to its artistic nature, dancers tend to have many hostile self-critical tendencies.
-Commonly seen in performers, it is likely that a variety of individuals may be resistant to concepts of self-compassion.
+Commonly seen in performers, a variety of individuals may likely be resistant to concepts of self-compassion.